 Received date: August 09, 2017; Accepted date: September 09, 2017; Published date: September 16, 2017

 Citation: Varghese K, Hubert N, Thomas KS, Chacko SA, Jose L (2017) Improvement in Venous Clinical Severity Score Following Ultrasound Guided Foam Sclerotherapy.
-J Interv Radiol Imaging Vol.1 No.1:2
+J Imaging Interv Radiol.1 No.1:2

 Background: Ultrasound guided foam Sclerotherapy (UGFS) is a simple and cost effective procedure in the management of lower limb varicose vein with very few studies on Indian population.
 This study is focused on clinical improvement evaluated by venous clinical severity score (VCSS) at 2 months following UGFS, in a rural population in South Kerala.